The generalized stochastic preference choice model: Additional choice experiments that violate regularity

 Again, participants were split into two conditions.
 Those under the condition 1 were asked to choose between the unions $\{T,C\}$ whereas those under the second condition (condition 2) had to choose among all three $\{T,C,D\}$.
 The main features displayed about the unions and the experiment results are summarized below:

-Observe that the union $D$ acted as a decoy to attract participants to union $T$ which dominates $D$ in both dimensions: inflation and economic growth.
-We now show that only 3 consumer types are needed to explain (exactly) the results of this experiment.
-The three consumer types \footnote{In this context 'participant type' rather than a 'consumer type' would be more appropriate}, together with their probability are given in Table \ref{herne_solution}.
+Observe that the union $D$ acts as a decoy to attract participants to union $T$ which dominates $D$ in both dimensions: inflation and economic growth.
+The GSP model shown in Table \ref{herne_solution} explains the results observed in this experiment.

-The type 1 is rational type that has a weight of 53 percent and prefers $T$ over $C$ and $C$ over the decoy $D$.
-Type 2 is also a rational type with a weight of 37 percent with the strict preference $(C,T,D)$.
-Finally, type 3 is an irrational type, who prefers the alternative placed in the second position and has the ranking $(D,T,C)$.
-Thus, the results of this experiment can be explained with a GSP whose irrational types have a weight of only 10 percent.
-Those participants are the ones that make the alternative $T$ increase the market share from 53 to 63 percent whenever the union $D$ is added to the choice set.